 To view the report in its entirety, including security recommendations for ransomware, what a typical ransomware attack looks like, and security predictions for 2017, click the image below.

-Additionally, to learn more on how to defend against non-malware attacks, register for the upcoming webinar: “The Rise of Malware-Less Attacks: How Can Endpoint Security Keep Up?”
+Additionally, to learn more on how to defend against non-malware attacks, view the recorded webinar: “The Rise of Malware-Less Attacks: How Can Endpoint Security Keep Up?”